ios2010/VINS-Mobile/README.md

 * [**Robust Initialization of Monocular Visual-Inertial Estimation on Aerial Robots**](http://www.ece.ust.hk/~eeshaojie/iros2017tong.pdf), *T.Qin et al (submitted to IROS 2017)*
 * [**Monocular Visual-Inertial State Estimation With Online Initialization and Camera-IMU Extrinsic Calibration**](http://ieeexplore.ieee.org/document/7463059/), *Z.Yang et al (T-ASE 2017)*

-If you use VINS-Mobile for your academic research, please cite at least one of our related papers mentioned above.
+*If you use VINS-Mobile for your academic research, please cite at least one of our related papers.*

 ## 1. Build

-The code has been tested on macOS Sierra with Xcode 8.3.1 and compatible with iOS 10.2.1 on iPhone7 Plus.
+The code has been compiled on macOS Sierra with Xcode 8.3.1 and tested with iOS 10.2.1 on iPhone7 Plus.

 1.1 Install boost for macOS
 ```